Ayomide-Philip/CyberAPI/readme.md

 ## Overview

 The CyberSecurity API provides a set of tools to help developers integrate security features into their applications.
-This API offers functionalities such as threat detection, vulnerability scanning, and security analytics.
+This API offers functionalities such as Getting your IP Address, Reverse DNS Lookup, and DNS Lookup.

 ## Features

 - Getting your IP Address,
 - Get some information about an IP address, likecity, region, country .e.t.c.
-- Security Analytics
+- Reverse DNS Lookup,
-- Real-time Monitoring
+- DNS Lookup

 ## Installation